" The ability to anticipate and react to changes in balance as the body moves through space"

 Athletes of all disciplines have very repetitive movements usually in one direction and in one plane of motion.
 This means that sportspeople develop certain muscle groups while ignoring others.
 Athletes train and perform in these set patterns day after day, which eventually lead to imbalances in the muscles and joints leading to overuse injuries.
 A classic example is footballers developing tight hamstrings and hip flexors which cause the body to recruit from other joints, joints not intended for bearing extra loads such as the knees and ankles.

-The most common overuse injuries among athletes include those involving the illiotibial band (ITB), knee, hamstrings, hip flexors and shoulders.
+The most common overuse injuries among athletes include those involving the iliotibial band (ITB), knee, hamstrings, hip flexors and shoulders.
 Often, these injuries are directly linked to lack of flexibility, poor core strength and misalignment.
-Dynamic Balance Yoga helps alleviate this tightness, builds a strong centre, and align the spine.
+Dynamic Balance Yoga helps you alleviate this tightness, builds a strong centre, and an aligned and healthy spine.

 Even if athletes stretch before or after a game, they are usually just stretching the muscles in the same direction and plane of motion that replicate movement patterns in their particular sport.
 Dynamic Yoga goes beyond simple stretching by working the muscles and joints through all ranges of motion-activating the little-used muscles that support the primary movers.

-The body must be worked through all planes of motion in order to remain balanced and healthy.
-Dynamic Balance Yoga works not just in the sagittal plane but, in the frontal and transverse planes as well, ensuring well-rounded development.
+Your body must be worked through all planes of motion in order to remain balanced and healthy.
+Dynamic Balance Yoga works not just in the sagittal plane but, in the frontal and transverse planes as well, ensuring that you achieve well-rounded development.

-The Yoga postures used in Dynamic Balance yoga poses feature twisting motions in the transverse plane, essential to opening up tight oblique’s and lower backs.
-Sequences involving balancing postures are some of the most effective ways to correct muscle imbalances and poor body mechanics.
-When an athletes body is working more efficiently bio mechanically then they begin to realise how much of a distraction and energy drain an inflexible and misaligned body has been.
+The Yoga postures used in Dynamic Balance yoga poses feature twisting motions in the transverse plane, essential to opening up tight obliques and lower backs.
+Sequences involving balancing postures which is the most effective way to correct muscle imbalances and poor body mechanics.
+When your body is working more efficiently biomechanically then you begin to realise how much of a distraction and energy drain an inflexible and misaligned body has been.

 BREATH IS THE KEY

-Another essential element in Dynamic Balance yoga is breathing system that accompanies the sequences.
-The attention to breath during yoga can be considered one of the most important benefits to athletes.
-Learning to stay focused and centred through challenging sequences and postures by concentrating on inhalations and exhalations sets up the athlete to stay focused and energised in stressful situations, whether that be your sport or your everyday life.
+Another essential element in Dynamic Balance yoga is the breathing system that accompanies the sequences.
+The attention to breath during yoga can be considered one of the most important benefits to your well being.
+Learning to stay focused and centred through challenging sequences and postures by concentrating on inhalations and exhalations sets you up to stay focused and energised in stressful situations, whether that be your sport or your everyday life.

-The mind-body connection developed through the controlled breathing used in Dynamic Balance yoga is essential to helping athletes develop an increased ability to stay alert and concentrated throughout a game or event.
-In addition, Dynamic Balance yoga helps athletes to relax not just tight muscles, but also anxious and overstressed minds.
-Being more relaxed will not only help the athlete recover quickly but also enable them to improve the quality of their sleep.
+The mind-body connection developed through the controlled breathing used in Dynamic Balance yoga is essential to helping you develop an increased ability to stay alert and concentrated throughout a game or event.
+In addition, Dynamic Balance yoga helps you to relax not just tight muscles, but also anxious and overstressed minds.
+Being more relaxed will not only help you recover quickly but also enables you to improve the quality of your sleep.